11 Top Things To Do in Indiana Dunes During Your Next Visit

 For those traveling with a larger group and/or looking for more creature comforts than offered when planting some roots at a campground, there are plenty of options for vacation rentals, as easy as booking somewhere like VRBO.

-Check out this 2 bedroom apartment just a short drive to the Dunes.
+Check out this reasonably priced 2-bedroom apartment just a short drive to the Dunes.
 You’ll have a kitchen, laundry access, and a little more space to roam than in a hotel room.

 For larger families or even multiple families, this is the way to go!